 International institutions are protesting Tunisia's racist crackdown on migrants

-How is Tunisia trying to stop the flow of migrants from sub-Saharan Africa?
-NPR's A Martinez talks to reporter Erin Clare Brown of New Lines Magazine about Tunisia's government crackdown on migrants.
+NPR's Steve Inskeep talks to reporter Erin Clare Brown of New Lines Magazine about Tunisia's government crackdown on Sub-Saharan migrants.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.